emendir/Hanuki/ReadMe.md

   It also creates a Git tag if your project is in git.

+## Known Issues

+- Markdown embedded media partially broken: due to [bugs in Docsify, the markdown renderer used by Hanuki](https://github.com/docsifyjs/docsify/issues/1891)

 ## Name

 Derived from the Japanese _Hanafubuki_ _花吹雪_, meaning something like, perhaps exaggeratedly translated, "blossom blizzard".